 Acceptable Use of the Internet: Students and school employees are responsible for appropriate behavior when using the Internet just as they are in a classroom or hallway.
-Students and school employees are expected to abide by the generally accepted rules of network etiquette: · Do not view, send or access abusive, obscene or harassing materials.
+Students and school employees are expected to abide by the generally accepted rules of network etiquette: • Do not view, send or access abusive, obscene or harassing materials.
 A good rule to follow is never view, send or access materials which you would not want your teachers and parents to see.
-Should students or school employees encounter such material by accident, they should report it to their teacher or administrator immediately. · Do not access or participate in chat rooms, or multi-user environments including but not limited to IM, MUDs or MOOs; download or play games; subscribe to or access listservs; download music files or check, send or receive email unless prior permission is granted by a teacher. · Do not give out any personal information including names, addresses, phone numbers or credit card information pertaining to themselves or any other person without appropriate staff approval. · Do not engage in any commercial, for-profit activities. · Do not violate copyright laws.
-Materials accessed through the Internet must be properly cited when referenced. · Do not download or install any commercial software, shareware, or freeware onto network drives or disks.
-Do not copy other people's work or intrude into other people's files. · Do not waste school resources by printing excessively or consuming limited hard drive space or network space. · Do not use the Internet in any way which disrupts the service or its operation for others.
+Should students or school employees encounter such material by accident, they should report it to their teacher or administrator immediately. • Do not access or participate in chat rooms, or multi-user environments including but not limited to IM, MUDs or MOOs; download or play games; subscribe to or access listservs; download music files or check, send or receive email unless prior permission is granted by a teacher. • Do not give out any personal information including names, addresses, phone numbers or credit card information pertaining to themselves or any other person without appropriate staff approval. • Do not engage in any commercial, for-profit activities. • Do not violate copyright laws.
+Materials accessed through the Internet must be properly cited when referenced. .
+Do not download or install any commercial software, shareware, or freeware onto network drives or disks.
+Do not copy other people's work or intrude into other people's files. · Do not waste school resources by printing excessively or consuming limited hard drive space or network space. • Do not use the Internet in any way which disrupts the service or its operation for others. • Presenting another person's work, or AI generated work, as your own constitutes academic dishonesty.
+This includes both deliberate and non-deliberate use of another person's work, or AI generated work.